 It is anticipated that this money serves solely as seed money and, as such, will be repaid to the Society following the completion of the CCT meeting.
 In planning the CCT meeting, the goal should be to develop a financially breakeven budget based on registration fees and/or additional funding from external sources.

-The CCT Committee recognizes that organizing a conference can be a daunting task and does not want this concern to prevent individuals from submitting their ideas for unique and important CCT meeting topics.
-Therefore, the CCT Committee has developed a 2-step process.
+The Collaborative Conferences Committee (CCC), which oversees CCT conference development, recognizes that organizing a conference can be a daunting task and does not want this concern to prevent individuals from submitting their ideas for unique and important CCT meeting topics.
+Therefore, the CCC has developed a 2-step process.

 Step 1: Submission of the CCT Pre-Proposal

-To make it easier for interested parties to develop CCT conference proposals, the CCT Committee has designed a pre-proposal application.
-The pre-proposal application can be completed within a few hours and is intended to provide potential conference organizers a streamlined means of having their ideas reviewed by the CCT Committee at an early stage, before formal budget commitments or other specific details are required.
-Completed pre-proposal applications can be submitted to the CCT Committee at any time during the year for review and feedback.
+To make it easier for interested parties to develop CCT conference proposals, the CCC has designed a pre-proposal application.
+The pre-proposal application can be completed within a few hours and is intended to provide potential conference organizers a streamlined means of having their ideas reviewed by the CCC at an early stage, before formal budget commitments or other specific details are required.
+Completed pre-proposal applications can be submitted to the CCC at any time during the year for review and feedback.

-The CCT will review pre-proposal applications within 30 days of submission and provide feedback on whether the idea should move to the full proposal stage.
+The CCC will review pre-proposal applications within 30 days of submission and provide feedback on whether the idea should move to the full proposal stage.
 The criteria for evaluation can be found here.

 Step 2: Development and Submission of a Full CCT Proposal

-Organizers who have submitted a successful pre-proposal and received review comments from the CCT Committee can submit a full CCT proposal by the stated deadlines.
+Organizers who have submitted a successful pre-proposal and received review comments from the CCC can submit a full CCT proposal by the stated deadlines.
 Full CCT proposals can be produced directly from the pre-proposal and with detailed information on the following items:

-Applications for CCT meetings should be sent to Clarissa Russell.
-The CCT Conferences Committee strives to provide feedback on endorsement within two months from the date of submission.
-The CCT Conferences Committee uses this form as part of the review process.
+Applications for CCT meetings should be sent to David Rossé.
+The CCC strives to provide feedback on endorsement within two months from the date of submission.
+The CCC uses this form as part of the review process.